rlcc885/codeigniter-smartgrid/README.md

 # CodeIgniter SmartGrid
-### A simple PHP datagrid control for CodeIgniter with Bootstrap support
+### A simple PHP datagrid control for CodeIgniter with Bootstrap support :: fork from [SmartGrid](https://github.com/techlab/codeigniter-smartgrid)

++ Javascripts & Css files updated
++ Add current_url config option (false by default)

 SmartGrid focus on data display than data manipulation.
 We are starting with limited features to make the code very simple and robust, yet we will be adding more feature on the go.
 The code is very simple and well documented, which make it easy for customization.

 + [Homepage](http://techlaboratory.net/smartgrid)